mxt2888/specppy/README.md

-# ALL ISSUES A ACCEPTED
+# ALL ISSUES ARE ACCEPTED

 # specppy
 A C++ aida64 tryna be